 HOW TO APPLY

 Please complete our online application.
 You may choose to select either a live audition date or submit a recording link via YouTube in lieu of a live audition.

-- One movement of a standard concerto or similar solo work (expositions from classical works are also accepted)*
+One movement of a standard concerto or similar solo work (expositions from classical works are also accepted)*

-- Three standard orchestral excerpts (chosen by applicant)
+Three standard orchestral excerpts (chosen by applicant)

-- Video recordings should be recorded during the last year and not contain any audio edits
+Video recordings should be recorded during the last year and not contain any audio edits

-- Separate Video Files for each work are allowed
+Separate video files for each work are allowed

 * Piano accompaniment is not required but may be used for the solo work.

-Video: received by March 1, 2017
+Video: received by 11:59pm on March 1, 2019.

 NOTICE OF NONDISCRIMINATION POLICY AS TO STUDENTS